benc-uk/smilr/kubernetes/readme.md

  - Azure Citadel - [Kubernetes: Hands On With Microservices](https://azurecitadel.github.io/labs/kubernetes/)
  - Azure Docs - [Quickstart: Deploy an Azure Container Service (AKS) cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough)

+**NOTE.
+May 2018.** When creating your AKS cluster it is strongly recommended you use the portal and enable the "HTTP Application Routing add-on" during creation, this will automatically enable an ingress in your cluster and also provide you with an external DNS zone.

 ---

 # Deploying Smilr to Kubernetes